 Leaves approved for graduate students do not extend the sevenyear time limit for completion of graduate degree requirements established by Title 5, California Code of Regulations, Section 40510.
-Graduate students anticipating absence beyond such time limits must first seek approval through the Graduate Center, (916) 278-6470.
+Graduate students anticipating absence beyond such time limits must first seek approval through the Office of Graduate Studies, (916) 278-6470.